camunda/camunda-docs-manual/content/reference/rest/version/_index.md

 # Result

-A JSON array containing the version of the Rest API.
+A JSON object containing the version of the Rest API.

 <table class="table table-striped">
   <tr>